clean-code-craft-tcq-1/test-for-analytics-BhavaniSingam/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write the number of times of breach to the PDF, when the csv file contains value that breaches either maximum or minimum values.
+4. Write "No breaches found" to the PDF when the csv doesnt contain any breaches
+5. Write "Session ended" when the session to the server ended abruptly
+6. Write "File Not Found" to the PDF when the csv file is not available in the server
+7. Check if the notification is sent after every new PDF generation.
+8. Write "No increasing trend in values " to the PDF when the csv doesnt contain any trends.
+9. Verify if new PDF is stored every week.
+10. Check if battery telemetrics is stored in proper format in CSV

 (add more)